AbiruEkanayaka/Termicord/README.md

 ## Usage:

 1. `/add-host` use this command to add a host
+2. `/remove-host` use this command to remove a host
-2. `/execute` executes a bash command based on your selected host
+3. `/execute` executes a bash command based on your selected host

 ## TODO: